giacbli/DcmStoreService/README.md

 ### Some features:
 - Can receive medical images and structured reports on radiation dose in Dicom format from company PACS and radiology equipment

+- Multithreaded architecture to handle concurrent client connections

-- Creates a tree-architecture folder system (based on study ID or patient name) for archiving study images
+- Creates a tree-architecture folder system (based on study ID or patient name) for archiving study images.
+Cabability to create the DICOMDIR directory file.

 - Some simple scripts and files are provided to manage and configure the application as automatic MS Windows system service (24 hrs)